 - Blend this mixture to a fine paste in a blender.

-- Heat 1 tablespoon oil in the same pan that you used to fry the ingredients for the spice paste.
+- Heat 1 tbsp oil in the same pan that you used to fry the ingredients for the spice paste.

 - Add 5 shallots and 5 cloves of garlic and fry till shallots turn translucent.